 WARRANTIES

-Under IFRS 15, warranties are classified into assurance-type and service-type warranties, with different accounting treatments.
+Under IFRS 15, warranties are classified into assurance-type and service-type warranties, with different accounting treatments:

 DISCOUNT VOUCHER